daviatkea/rebuild-exercises/README.md

 `css/demo.css` handles the general typography styling, so you don't have to.

+#### Extra, extra

+As an extra challenge, try to make the hero image curve at the bottom (see the "see through" reference below).

 **You may not make changes to the HTML document**.

 ### References